kucukkgl/it2030-labs/Lab_Asset_Management.md

 ### Cybersecurity Framework Mapping
 Map your activities with the CSF here: (https://csf.tools/reference/nist-cybersecurity-framework/v1-1/id/id-am/) You are supposed perform a mapping for your activity on the subcategory under ID.AM category.
-Do you think your asset manegemtn covered all the Asset Manegement sub categories?
+Do you think your asset management covered all the Asset Manegement sub categories?
+Goto ID.AM-1, what are the related controls?
+Visit CM-8 System Component Inventory SC, read teh control statements.
+Do you think the asset management tool is covering these statements?
 Explain which sub categories are not covered by the Asset Management Tool you have used.
 For each sub category, you can navigate through the NIST 800-53 Security Controls and try undertanding  the control statements